 In addition to the ongoing development of business opportunities within the tenant supply chains, it will be the role of the KIP business incubator to expand coverage of the KIP into other sectors.

-Phase 1 (~R530m): ~R410m debt and equity commitment provisionally secured from Private Sector (mining stakeholders) and Public Sector (IDC).
-Engagement ongoing with Northern Cape Provincial Government and Department of Trade, Industry and Competition (Dtic) to resolve funding shortfall and crowd out IDC equity investment.
+Phase 1: Debt and equity commitment provisionally secured from Private Sector (mining stakeholders) and Public Sector (IDC).
+Engagement ongoing with Northern Cape Provincial Government and Department of Trade, Industry and Competition (Dtic).

-Phases 2-3 – Current indication is that tenant uptake surplus to Phase 1 will support a further phase of at least R500m but with this position likely to increase substantially once project is launched and also subject to the nature of further demand (i.e. rental vs ownership options).
+Phases 2-3: Current indication is that tenant uptake surplus to Phase 1 will support a further phase of at least R500-million.

 - Bankability Study,

 - Land Re-zoning and various scope re-alignment and market studies completed.

 Investor Engagement Phase substantively completed (including investor term sheets and KIP formational agreements), with provisional commitment secured from: IDC, Kumba, SIOC-CDT, Assmang and South32.

 The project has been submitted to Infrastructure South Africa to register as a catalytic project.